Remnants of the nonrelativistic Casimir effect on the lattice: Introduction

 For relativistic degrees of freedom with the linear dispersion relations as shown in Fig.~\ref{disp}(a), such as the photon and the massless Dirac fermion, the occurrence of the Casimir effect is well known.
-On the other hand, an unsettled question is whether the Casimir effect {\it for nonrelativistic particles} exists or not.
-In general, the existence or absence of the Casimir effect for a particle depends on the following three points: \begin{enumerate} \item[] (i) the existence/absence of zero-point energy, \item[] (ii) the form of dispersion relation, \item[] (iii) the spatial boundary condition. \end{enumerate} Absence of the Casimir effect can be realized by either of these conditions.
+On the other hand, an unsettled question is whether the Casimir effect for nonrelativistic fields exists.
+In general, the existence or absence of the Casimir effect for a quantum field depends on the following three points: \begin{enumerate} \item[] (i) the existence/absence of zero-point energy, \item[] (ii) the form of the dispersion relation, and \item[] (iii) the spatial boundary condition. \end{enumerate} Absence of the Casimir effect can be realized by any of these conditions.
 For example, when we consider a free Schr\"{o}dinger field with a quadratic dispersion as shown in Fig.~\ref{disp}(b), as usual in solid state physics, we can prove that the zero-point energy is exactly zero.
-In this sense, by the reason (i), we may say that the Casimir effect for nonrelativistic particles described by Schr\"{o}dinger field dose not occur.
-For the reason (ii), there are some examples.
-As shown in Fig.~\ref{disp}(c), a flat band has no momentum dependent dispersion.
+In this sense, by reason (i), we may say that the Casimir effect for nonrelativistic fields described as the Schr\"{o}dinger field does not occur.
+For reason (ii), there are some examples.
+As shown in Fig.~\ref{disp}(c), a flat band has no momentum-dependent dispersion.
 For such a constant dispersion, the discretization of momenta in a finite volume never produces any difference from the zero-point energy in the infinite volume, so that the Casimir effect does not occur.
-As another example, as shown in Fig.~\ref{disp}(d), for a field with two quadratic dispersions consisting of positive and negative eigenvalues, one can prove that the Casimir effect disappears under a boundary condition (See e.g., Refs.~\cite{Cougo-Pinto:2001,Ulhoa:2017tsg} and a textbook~\cite{Milton:2001yy}) \footnote{ Using the zeta function regularization and the dimensional regularization, the Casimir energy for a dispersion relation with the order of $s$ in the $d+1$ dimensional spacetime and the periodic boundary condition is represented as
+As another example, as shown in Fig.~\ref{disp}(d), for a field with two quadratic dispersions consisting of positive and negative eigenvalues, one can prove that the Casimir effect disappears under a boundary condition (see, e.g., Refs.~\cite{Cougo-Pinto:2001,Fulling:2003zx,Kolomeisky:2013zra,Ulhoa:2017tsg} and a textbook~\cite{Milton:2001yy}) \footnote{ Using the zeta function regularization and the dimensional regularization, the Casimir energy for a dispersion relation with the order of $s$ in the $d+1$ dimensional spacetime and the periodic boundary condition is represented as